KCCG/wrangling-genomics/_episodes/03-trimming.md

 These lines starting with "#$" are actually instructions to the Sun Grid Engine about how to run the job.
 We'll look at these more closely in a moment.

+Right below the job instructions, we have a section called "=== Modules ===".
+This is where we load the software needed for the job.
+Usually this section will just consist of one or two "module load ..." commands.
+Some jobs don't actually load any special software, in which case you can skip this section entirely.
+But remember how much trouble we went to in order to get trimmomatic working?
+Here we define an `trimmomatic` as an alias so that later we can run this tool just by writing "trimmomatic".
+These extra lines are not strictly necessary, but I hope you'll agree that they make the main body of the script clearer (see below).

-Next, we have a section called "### Parameters ###".
+Next, we have a section called "=== Parameters ===".
-The extra "#" symbols here don't have any special meaning, they just highlight the macro structure.
-This is the section that you would edit if you wanted to run the job again on a different sample, or in a different directory, or on samples that used different adapter sequences.
+This is the section that you would edit if you wanted to run this job again on a different sample, or in a different directory, or on samples that used different adapter sequences.
 (Almost) everything else about the script can stay exactly the same, you just have to edit these two variables: SAMPLE and ADAPTER.
 (You might also want to change the job name and the working directory.)
 Different jobs will need different parameters, and sometimes you can skip this section entirely.
 But by putting all the parameters up near the top of the script we make it clear to the user (most likely your future self) what kind of information the script needs to do its job.
 This makes it **much** easier to reuse and recycle your job scripts.

+You can actually write your bash scripts and job scripts so that they process parameters (command line arguments) just like regular commands.
+We won't go down that particular rabbit hole right now, but it is a neat thing to be able to do.
+There is a concise explanation [here](https://tecadmin.net/tutorial/bash-scripting/bash-command-arguments/) or check out the "Shell" courses on DataCamp.

+Note the `echo` statement at the end of the "Parameters" section.
+Normally the `echo` command just echoes text to the terminal.
+But in a job script these messages will be included in the job log.
+Liberally including `echo` statements makes your jobs self-documenting, and also makes debugging **much** easier.

-The next session is called "### Input and output files ###".
+The next session is called "=== Main script body ===".
+This is where the actual work gets done.
+We start by creating variables to hold the names of all the different input and output files.
+Again, this is not strictly necessary -- you could just hard-code the file names into the `trimmomatic` command.
-That's because trimmomatic works with six different files (in paired-end mode anyway) and the names of these files are all related to the sample name (SAMPLE) in a systematic way.
+But trimmomatic works with six different files (in paired-end mode anyway) and the names of these files are all related to the sample name in a systematic way.
+By defining just one variable (SAMPLE) in the "Parameters" section, we can then calculate the names of all the files.
+If you want to process a different sample, you only have to change one part of the script.
+Not only is this less work, it also avoids copy-paste errors and ensures that output files are named consistently.
+These output files will become the inputs for the next step of our workflow, so consistency is crucial -- especially when we try to automate the entire workflow at the end of this workshop.

 A simpler job script might only deal with one or two files, say "INPUT" and "OUTPUT".
 In this case, you might include these variables in the "Parameters" section.
 The names and structure is flexible -- I'm just trying to give you an example of good style.

-The "### Main script body ###" section is where the actual work gets done.
-First we "echo" a statement.
-These statements will be recorded in the job log, which we'll see in a moment.
+More `echo` messages to keep a record of exactly which files this job will process.
+If something goes wrong you can compare these logs to the actual files in the directory.
+Sometimes it is worth checking to make sure that the expected input files actually exist.
+That way you can log a user-friendly messages if they are missing.

 Finally, we run the same java command that we ran interactively a moment ago.
 Hopefully the structure is this command is a lot clearer now that we have gone to the trouble of creating variables for all of the different files.